How to Sell Used CNC Equipment

 - −Crash damage: Evidence of spindle crashes or way damage

-- −Outdated controls: Older controls limit buyer pool
+- −Outdated controls: Older controls limit the buyer pool

 - −High hours: 30,000+ spindle hours affects pricing